dribnet/purvs/README.md

   * `size4` : the size of the 2nd quadrangle with edges
   * `posX4` : the X position of the 2nd quadrangle with edges
   * `posY4` : the Y position of the 2nd quadrangle with edges

+Changed the transparency of the color and fixed the appearance of "C" and "D".
+Finished the part of numbers